Transport in Japan: Maritime

 Ferries connect Hokkaido to Honshu, and Okinawa Island to Kyushu and Honshu.
 They also connect other smaller islands and the main islands.
 The scheduled international passenger routes are to China, Russia, South Korea, and Taiwan.
 Coastal and cross-channel ferries on the main islands decreased in routes and frequencies following the development of bridges and expressways but some are still operating (as of 2007).

 Pipelines

-Japan has 84 km of pipelines for crude oil, 322 km for petroleum products, and 1800 km for natural gas.
+As of the early 21st century, Japan has 84 km of pipelines for crude oil, 322 km for petroleum products, and 1800 km for natural gas.More recent data from the IEA indicates the total natural gas network, including local distribution, has expanded to over 261,000 km.